This Slow Cooker Pot Roast has incredible flavor and the best gravy! Creamy potatoes, tender carrots, fall apart roast beef — it’s pure comfort food!

 Looking for more ways to cook pot roast?
 Try my Easy Pot Roast recipe (the BEST gravy!) or my Perfect Instant Pot Pot Roast Recipe!

-There are days when you just need a simmering slow cooker full of comfort food, and this Slow Cooker Pot Roast is just the ticket.
+There are days when you just need a simmering slow cooker full of comfort food, and this Crockpot Pot Roast is just the ticket.

 The roast beef is fall apart tender, and a couple special ingredients give this roast beef so much incredible flavor!